Package Exports

 FieldSubscription: { [string]: boolean }

-is an object containing the following:
+FieldSubscription is an object containing the following:

 active?: boolean

-will be notified of changes to the active
+When true the FieldSubscriber will be notified of changes to the active

-value in FieldState
+value in FieldState.

 data?: boolean

-will be notified of changes to the data
+When true the FieldSubscriber will be notified of changes to the data

-value in FieldState
+value in FieldState.

 dirty?: boolean

-will be notified of changes to the dirty
+When true the FieldSubscriber will be notified of changes to the dirty

-value in FieldState
+value in FieldState.

 error?: boolean

-will be notified of changes to the error
+When true the FieldSubscriber will be notified of changes to the error

-value in FieldState
+value in FieldState.

 initial?: boolean

-will be notified of changes to the initial
+When true the FieldSubscriber will be notified of changes to the initial

-value in FieldState
+value in FieldState.

 invalid?: boolean

-will be notified of changes to the invalid
+When true the FieldSubscriber will be notified of changes to the invalid

-value in FieldState
+value in FieldState.

 length?: boolean

-will be notified of changes to the length
+When true the FieldSubscriber will be notified of changes to the length

-value in FieldState
+value in FieldState.

 pristine?: boolean

-will be notified of changes to the pristine
+When true the FieldSubscriber will be notified of changes to the pristine

-value in FieldState
+value in FieldState.

 submitError?: boolean

-will be notified of changes to the
+When true the FieldSubscriber will be notified of changes to the

-value in FieldState
+submitError value in FieldState.

 submitFailed?: boolean

-will be notified of changes to the
+When true the FieldSubscriber will be notified of changes to the

-value in FieldState
+submitFailed value in FieldState.

 submitSucceeded?: boolean

-will be notified of changes to the
+When true the FieldSubscriber will be notified of changes to the

-value in FieldState
+submitSucceeded value in FieldState.

 touched?: boolean

-will be notified of changes to the touched
+When true the FieldSubscriber will be notified of changes to the touched

-value in FieldState
+value in FieldState.

 valid?: boolean

-will be notified of changes to the valid
+When true the FieldSubscriber will be notified of changes to the valid

-value in FieldState
+value in FieldState.

 value?: boolean

-will be notified of changes to the value
+When true the FieldSubscriber will be notified of changes to the value

-value in FieldState
+value in FieldState.

 visited?: boolean

-will be notified of changes to the visited
+When true the FieldSubscriber will be notified of changes to the visited

-value in FieldState
+value in FieldState.

 FormApi